mrehkopf/vcs/README.md

 **Video codec.** The encoder with which to create the video.
 On Windows, the 32-bit version of x264vfw is used.

+**Buffer capacity.** The video recorder uses double-buffering with multithreaded encoding, where one buffer is filled up with captured frames while the other buffer's frames are being encoded and saved to disk in a separate thread.
+This parameter sets the maximum number of frames the recording buffer can hold at once.
+Smaller values will reduce the amount of memory required for recording, but may also result in a failure by the recorder to keep up with the requested frame rate.

 **Additional x264 arguments.** You can provide the encoder with custom command-line parameters via this field.

 For best image quality regardless of performance and/or file size, set `profile` to "High 4:4:4", `pixel format` to "RGB", `CRF` to 1, and `preset` to "ultrafast".
 To maintain high image quality but reduce the file size, you can set `preset` to "veryfast" or "faster", and increase `CRF` to 10&ndash;15.
 For more tips and tricks, you can look up documentation specific to the x264 encoder.